FAFSA Filing Tips

 • Read the directions carefully.
 Don't skip items you don't understand.
 For help, call 1-800-4-FEDAID (1-800-433-3243), or consult your high school guidance counselor or college financial aid office.

 • Verify that the student's and parent's social security numbers are correct.
-An error will cause significant delays.
+Typing an incorrect social security number will cause significant delays.

-• Dependent students must report parent income and asset information on the FAFSA.
+• Dependent students must report parent information on the FAFSA.
 Do not report a grandparent or other relative's information even if you are living with and/or being supported by that person.

-• For Michigan Competitive Scholarship consideration, the federal processor must receive your FAFSA information by March 1st.
+• For Michigan Competitive Scholarship consideration, your FAFSA must be completed by March 1st each year.

-• If your family assets include any of the following, see Education Savings Plans for information on how to report them on the FAFSA:
+• If your family has any of the following savings accounts, see our page on Education Savings Plans for information on how to report them correctly on the FAFSA:

 • 529 Savings Plans